Cipher-Inspector/.github/profile/README.md

 - Bitstream-based ciphertexts: Cipher inspector asks you to provide the character encoding for the ciphertext and stores the cipher as raw bytes for enhanced analysis techniques.
 - Nicknames: Leveraging ciphertext nicknames makes it a lot easier to identify which cipher you are looking at in a widget.

+### Enigma Features

+Additional convenience features available for a low price:
+- Dashboards hub: search, sort, and filter your dashboards for easier access.
+- Dashboard customization: Dashboard name, description, and public/private status can be modified at any time.
+- Copy dashboards from the playground or public dashboards to your profile for customization.
+- Create public or private dashboards and save them to your account.
+- Bookmark your ciphertexts for access from any dashboard.

 ## Reporting bugs or feature requests

 > [!TIP]